-Kevin C. Fitzpatrick was elected a Theatrical member on 22 May 2015.
-He is an author and a licensed New York City Sightseeing Guide.
-He has served The Lambs as assistant historian, historian/librarian, and curator of the Lambs’ Foundation.
-He is currently a council member.
+Kevin C. Fitzpatrick was elected a Theatrical member of The Lambs on 22 May 2015.
+He is an award-winning author and a licensed New York City Sightseeing Guide.
+He serves The Lambs as Historian/Librarian, editor of The Script, and Admissions Committee Co-Chairman.
+He serves the Lambs’ Foundation as Curator.
+He is currently a member on the Lambs’ Council.

 Fitzpatrick is the author and editor of eight books that are all tied to New York City history.
 His most recent is 111 Places in the Bronx That You Must Not Miss (Emons), the first guide to the borough in five years.
 His previous book, World War One New York: A Guide to the City’s Enduring Ties to the Great War (Globe Pequot Press); won the Apple Award for Outstanding Achievement in Non-Fiction Book Writing by the Guides Association of New York City (GANYC).
 He has also written The Algonquin Round Table New York (Globe Pequot Press), Under The Table: A Dorothy Parker Cocktail Guide (Lyons Press), and A Journey Into Dorothy Parker’s New York (Roaring Forties Press).
 He is the editor of Dorothy Parker Complete Broadway, 1918-1923 (Donald Books) and co-editor The Lost Algonquin Round Table (Donald Books).
 Fitzpatrick is also co-host, with Joanna Leban, of the podcast Joanna and Kevin’s Big Show, which records at The Lambs.
 In 2019 it won the GANYC Apple Award for Outstanding Achievement in New York City Podcast or Spoken Word Recording.